 Since that conversation didn't interest me at all, I looked at Blas and said:

 – What happens, brother, is that they dedicate all their energy to work.
 They kill themselves working.
 For that?
 To earn money to buy everything.
-They work until they are exhausted and thus they cannot dance.
+They work until they are exhausted, and thus, they cannot dance.
 They want everything, including dancing.
 But everything is not possible.
 Every choice is a sacrifice of the others.
 Furthermore, the most important things are those you can't buy.

 People want entertainment, distraction, to forget… what?
 To forget that they have a limited time to achieve all they want.
 Let’s repeat it: they seem to want everything, but to get everything, they need an infinity of time.
 They could focus on the few things that will improve them (as dancers).
 Instead, they look for more, for something else: a class, a workshop, a visiting teacher, something that will lead them to an epiphany.
 Why?
 The changes they need to make to dance better are changes in their lives that they are not prepared or willing to make, for fear, for nested interests, for compromises they had assumed, etc. They don’t want to risk being different, but since they are not good dancers, being good dancers requires making changes.
 This is a simple identity equation: